-Good governance is fostered by clear guidelines for the operation of any organisation.
-This is based on the gospel value of stewardship.
+Effective governance is achieved through well-defined operational guidelines that ensure the organisation functions with clarity and purpose.
+This is based on the Gospel value of stewardship.

 The Board of Daramalan College operates in accordance with its Constitution and protocols, its Code of Ethics for Directors and relevant corporation laws.
-The Board is responsible for maintaining the Missionaries of the Sacred Heart ethos and for the College's strategic planning, key policy development, risk oversight and the financial accountability for the College.
+The Board is responsible for upholding the Missionaries of the Sacred Heart ethos and is charged with strategic planning, key policy development, risk oversight and the financial accountability for the College.

-1. The Principal is responsible to the Provincial to further the Objects and to work with the Board for the management and performance of the College [see Article 26), and is responsible to the Board for the execution of the Board's decisions.
+1. The Principal, is responsible to the Provincial for advancing the College's objectives and collaborates with the Board on management and performance matters as outlined in Article 26.
+The Principal also ensures the execution of the Board's decisions.